com-480-data-visualization/Extra-Crispy/README.md

 ## Milestone 2 (17th April, 5pm)

-This milestone describes the project goal and provides a functional project prototype.
+This milestone describes the project goal and provides a functional project prototype frame.

 You can find our report for Milestone 2 here: [Milestone 2](https://github.com/com-480-data-visualization/Extra-Crispy/blob/master/milestones/milestone2/milestone2.pdf)